sureshvenkatesan1/ps_jfrog_scripts/jf-transfer-migration-helper-scripts/transfer-artifacts/jfrog_multi_repo_artifacts_sync_via_transfer-files/jfrog_multi_repo_artifacts_sync_via_transfer-files.md

 ## Features

+- Repository existence validation in both source and target before transfer
 - Parallel processing of multiple repositories
 - Automatic detection and restart of stuck transfers
 - Comprehensive logging system with both main and individual repository logs